SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam.md

 - Use `Link` to install the Network Link directly into Google Earth (presuming it's installed and is the handler for `.kml` files), which will be launched if not currently running.

+- `Reset` allows you to discard any edits made to the Live Camera configuration by restoring the initial (default) configuration.

 - _See the [KML Reference](https://developers.google.com/kml/documentation/kmlreference) for details_